tknerr/vagrant-toplevel-cookbooks/README.md

 # Vagrant Application Cookbooks Plugin

 This [Vagrant](http://www.vagrantup.com) 1.2+ plugin lets you specify application cookbooks to deploy your VMs with.
-It will take care of cloning  the application cookbook from the Git repository, resolve its dependencies via Berkshelf, and configure the Chef provisioner accordingly.
+It will take care of cloning the application cookbook from the Git repository, resolve its dependencies via Berkshelf, and configure the Chef Solo provisioner accordingly.

 ## Features

 * allows you to deploy application cookbooks from a Git repository
 * select a specific tag or branch to deploy
 * resolves each VMs application cookbook dependencies in isolation (i.e. no inter-VM dependency conflicts)
 * uses the Berksfile shipped with the application cookbook to resolve dependencies
+* configures the `cookbooks_path` of the `:chef_solo` provisioner accordingly

 ## Usage